Koc University Hospital Mayo Clinic

 Flu shots: Especially important if you have heart disease

-The flu, also called influenza, is an infection of the nose, throat and lungs.
+The flu is an infection of the nose, throat and lungs.
+It is a type of respiratory infection.
+Another name for the flu is influenza.
 It's caused by a virus.
-The flu is a type of respiratory infection.
 It spreads easily.
 That means it's contagious.

-If you have heart disease, it's important to take steps to protect yourself against the flu.
+If you have heart disease, take steps to protect yourself against the flu.
 Complications from the flu are more likely in people with heart disease.

-You can reduce your risk of flu and its complications by getting an annual flu vaccine.
-Although the flu vaccine isn't 100% effective, it's still your best defense against the flu.
-Health care providers have long recommended the vaccine for older adults and other high-risk groups, including those with heart disease.
+You can reduce your risk of flu and its complications by getting a yearly flu vaccine.
+Healthcare professionals have long recommended the vaccine for older adults and other people at high-risk, including those with heart disease.

 Why are flu shots important for those with heart disease?

-If you have heart disease, you're more likely to develop complications from the flu.
-Complications from the flu include:
+If you have heart disease, it's important to get a flu shot.
+People with heart disease are more likely to get complications from the flu such as:

-Having the flu also can make heart failure, diabetes, asthma or other conditions worse.
+Having the flu also can make heart failure, diabetes, asthma or other health conditions worse.

 Is the flu shot safe if I have heart disease?